AdobeDocs/experience-platform.en/help/landing/documentation/overview.md

 * **Tutorial:** A tutorial is a step-by-step guide through the UI, API, or a mix of both, that leads to a specific outcome.
 Unlike a developer guide, an API tutorial may only focus on one or two endpoints and is not an exhaustive API resource.
 Similarly, UI tutorials may focus only on specific steps, not the complete user interface available for that service.
 Tutorials are often part of a larger workflow and feature "next steps" that describe which tutorials you may want to try next.

-* **User guide:** A user guide outlines actions available in the [!DNL Platform] UI for a specific service.
-These documents contain screenshots and steps focused on interacting with Platform through the user interface.
-Similar to a developer guide, the user guide outlines all available actions and options including "gotchas" to avoid.
+* **UI guide:** A UI guide outlines actions available in the [!DNL Platform] user interface for a specific service.
+These documents contain screenshots and steps focused on interacting with Platform through the UI.
+Similar to a developer guide, the UI guide outlines all available actions and options including "gotchas" to avoid.
 This is the most detailed resource for working with the UI.

 ## Documentation language support